jim80net/yq/README.md

 # Yq

-Use `yq` to parse YAML documents using [JMESPath](http://jmespath.org/).
-This gem is a simple wrapper around the [jmespath gem](https://github.com/jmespath/jmespath.rb).
+Use `yq` to parse YAML documents using [jq](https://stedolan.github.io/jq/).
+This gem is a simple wrapper around the executable.
+It should be available in your path to use this gem.

 ## Installation